What is a GPX File?

 What's in a GPX File?

 If you open up a GPX file, you'll see that it's simply a text file.
 You can open a GPX file with any text editor or word processor.
 There are also more sophisticated tools that offer mapping and are easier to work with, and I'll talk about those later.
 The GPX file was specified in the text format so that any type of device could easily open and read it without a fuss.

-If you open a GPX file with a text editor and it’s not formatted nicely like this or is all on one line, just cut and past it into a tool like XML Beautifier, process it, and then paste it back to your file.
+If you open a GPX file with a text editor and it's not formatted nicely like this or is all on one line, just cut and past it into a tool like and XML formatter, process it, and then paste it back to your file.
 Sometimes programs remove all the white space from the GPX file to reduce the file size.
-GPS Units just look for the XML language in the file and don’t care about the whitespace, although most programs will save it with the indentations to make it easier for humans to work with.
+GPS Units just look for the XML language in the file and don't care about the whitespace, although most programs will save it with the indentations to make it easier for humans to work with.

 - Some tags, like <name> above, have the information between an opening and closing tag: <name> and</name>

 - Other tags, like <trkpt> above, have the latitude and longitude information inside them as attributes, and just have a closing / at the end.

 The GPX file format is called an "open standard" meaning that it can be used on any device for free regardless of brand.
 In order for that to work, there has to be standard tag names within the GPX file.
 Those standard tag names were first established in 2002, and then updated in 2004 with the latest version of GPX, GPX 1.1.

 Save GPX files in the latest version, GPX 1.1, if you are given an option.

 You can take a look at (the very dry) different types of information that a GPX file can have here, but there are only a few big ones that you need to know about: waypoints, routes, and tracks.

 Understanding Latitude and Longitude in Your GPX File